bpesquet/bpesquet.github.io/content/teaching.md

 ## Online resources

 I strive to make the pedagogical resources authored through my teaching activity available to everyone.
 Unless otherwise stated, they are free to reuse under a [Creative Commons BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/) license for text and [MIT](https://opensource.org/licenses/MIT) for source code.
 Most of them are open-sourced on [GitHub](https://github.com/bpesquet?tab=repositories).

 > As almost everything else in the software world, pedagogical resources have the undesirable property of aging *fast*.
 Some of the following material is maintained on a (somewhat) regular basis and should be reasonably up-to-date.
-On the other hand, older stuff is most certainly outdated but still might be relevant in some contexts.
+Older stuff, on the other hand, is most certainly outdated but still might be relevant in some contexts.

 - [Slideshows]({{< ref "slides" >}})
 - Book-like content